SVG as a Crypto Jurisdiction — Honest Assessment

 FSA Review & Certificate Issuance

-FSA reviews application (typically 3–5 weeks).
-May request additional information.
-Upon approval, issues VASP certificate.
-Set up business banking (plan for 4–12 weeks — this is typically the bottleneck).
+The FSA targets ~90 days to process a complete application.
+It may request additional information.
+Upon approval and payment of the EC$12,000 registration fee, the FSA issues the VASP registration.
+Set up business banking (plan for 4–12 weeks — typically the bottleneck).
 Launch operations.

 SVG Crypto Licence Costs (Year 1)